Halesowen Abbey: Rôles and responsibilities

-The same reports give examples also of the rôles and responsibilities of the more established canons.
-John Derby stands at the head of the lists as abbot but next comes Richard Edgbaston, the prior of the abbey.
-In 1478 he was described also as cellarer, responsible for the abbey's supply of food and drink, and probably also the manager of its manorial court.
+The same reports also give examples of the rôles and responsibilities of the more established canons.
+John Derby stands at the head of the lists as abbot, but next comes Richard Edgbaston, the prior of the abbey.
+In 1478, he was also described as cellarer, responsible for the abbey's supply of food and drink, and probably also the manager of its manorial court.
 He was also at that time the sacristan, who took care of the abbey's liturgical vessels and other ceremonial items.
-He seems to have been the abbot's confidant and factotum, a man trusted with a demanding and important range of tasks, so it no surprise to find him appointed to the panel who elected John Derby's successor in 1486.
-In both years his deputy in managing the day-to-day affairs of the convent was Thomas Nechel, the sub-prior.
-The same three canons were vicars of controlled churches in both 1475 and 1478: John Comber at Walsall, Richard Hill at Halesowen and John Hay at Clent.
-These were priests, exercising pastoral and liturgical functions at the three parish churches and their chapels.
-Comber is prefixed by the title Magister, Master, in 1475, suggesting academic credentials and in 1478 it is explained that he is in decretis bacca larius, a graduate in canon law, a distinction which he shares with the abbot.
+He seems to have been the abbot's confidant and factotum, a man trusted with a demanding and important range of tasks, so it is no surprise to find him appointed to the panel that elected John Derby's successor in 1486.
+In both years, his deputy in managing the day-to-day affairs of the convent was Thomas Nechel, the sub-prior.
+The same three canons were vicars of controlled churches in both 1475 and 1478: John Comber at Walsall, Richard Hill at Halesowen, and John Hay at Clent.
+These were priests who exercised pastoral and liturgical functions at the three parish churches and their chapels.
+Comber is prefixed by the title Magister, Master, in 1475, suggesting academic credentials, and in 1478 it is explained that he is in decretis bacca larius, a graduate in canon law, a distinction which he shares with the abbot.
 John Hay was vicar of Clent still in 1500, although his incumbency had been interrupted for some years: he was described as a former abbot.

-In 1475, one canon, Richard Harborne was described as a metrista, someone skilled in verse.
-In 1478 John Saunders is called a circator, one who patrolled the dormitories in a circuit to enforce discipline.
+In 1475, one canon, Richard Harborne, was described as a metrista, someone skilled in verse.
+In 1478, John Saunders is called a circator, one who patrolled the dormitories in a circuit to enforce discipline.
 This is ironic, as he was found guilty of incontinence and apostasy and sent to another abbey in the course of the visitation.
 Although the canons occupying them display a succession, the posts of responsibility varied hardly at all.
-In 1488 William Hales, a priest, was in charge of the infirmary and Thomas Cooksey, who had been accused alongside Saunders in 1478 but found innocent, made his first appearance as prior of Dodford Priory, which had been absorbed by the abbey some years previously.
-This report and that for 1482 are very unusual in giving the title Dominus, Lord or Master, to a number of canons other than the abbot, although others who are clearly priests are titled Frater, as usual.
-A number of the reports distinguish the priests clearly with the labels sacerdotes or presbiteri.
+In 1488, William Hales, a priest, was in charge of the infirmary, and Thomas Cooksey, who had been accused alongside Saunders in 1478 but found innocent, made his first appearance as prior of Dodford Priory, which had been absorbed by the abbey some years previously.
+This report and that for 1482 are very unusual in giving the title Dominus, Lord or Master, to several canons other than the abbot.
+However, others who are clearly priests are titled Frater, as usual.
+A number of the reports clearly distinguish the priests with the labels sacerdotes or presbiteri.